TobiasWeller/SemanticImageAnnotator/README.md

 Semantic Image Annotator
 ======================

-The repository contains the Semantic Image Annotator extension for semantic MediaWiki.
+The repository contains the Semantic Image Annotator extension for Semantic MediaWiki.
 The extension provides a plugin for capturing Image Annotations in Semantic MediaWiki of Uploaded Image Files.

 Click [here](https://sandbox.semantic-mediawiki.org/wiki/Fichier:Logo_WikiFF.PNG) for a Demo.